University of Virginia strikes deal to pause Trump administration investigations

 Since then, the White House has expanded its campaign to other public campuses, including the University of California, Los Angeles, and George Mason University.

 The Charlottesville campus became a flashpoint this year after conservative critics accused it of simply renaming its DEI initiatives rather than ending them.
+Much of the federal scrutiny had centered on complaints that Ryan, the college president who resigned in June, was too slow to implement a March 7 resolution by the university’s governing board demanding the eradication of DEI on campus.
 The Justice Department expanded the scope of its review several times and announced a separate investigation into alleged antisemitism in May.

 Similar accusations have embroiled George Mason University, where the governing board came to the defense of the president even as the Education Department cited allegations that he promoted diversity initiatives above credentials in hiring.
 On Aug.
 1, the board unanimously voted to give President Gregory Washington a pay increase of 1.5%.
 The same day, the board approved a resolution forbidding DEI in favor of a “merit-based approach” in campus policies.